 " in the Russian

 rus.
 Kaliningradskaja Oblast, deu.
-Kaliningrader Gebiet, deu.
-Oblast Kaliningrad, rus. Калининградская область
+Kaliningrader Gebiet, rus. Калининградская область

-Kaliningrad Oblast (rus. Калининградская область) is positioned between Poland and Lithuania on the Baltic Sea.
-The oblast is the westernmost part of Russia and is populated by about 1 million people.
-The capital of the oblast is Kaliningrad (German: Königsberg).
+Kaliningrad Oblast (rus. Калининградская область) is located between Poland and Lithuania on the Baltic Sea.
+The oblast is an exclave of Russia and at the same time its westernmost part.
+It is inhabited by around 1 million people.
+The capital of the oblast is Kaliningrad (formerly Königsberg).

 , which states: